 Natural Skin Pigmentation and Sun Protection

 Our skin contains cells called melanocytes.
-These cells produce a group of substances called melanins, which give us some degree of natural protection against some of the damage done by UV light.
+These cells produce melanin, which gives us some degree of natural protection against the damage done by UV light.

 Do you have to wear sunscreen when it’s cloudy outside?

 Yes.
 It’s important to wear sunscreen even if it’s cloudy during the day and you can’t see the sun.